 Contrary to the two previous goals (Find Perfect Niche Website and Getting Website Ready), this task does not have just three simple tasks.
 It has more like 30 to 50 tasks depending on how much content you want to create for your website.

 The first task, though, should probably be to determine a list of posts you want to write.
 It is often easier to work on that at once because those posts will include your long tail keywords.
 Those keywords that one uses to attract people searching for their content.

 With WordPress, you can start writing content and then use the “Save Draft” button instead of “Publish” until you are done writing the whole article.
 I would use that capability to create my content directly on my website.
 Later you can edit each such post and enter the necessary full 2,000+ words for each page.
 If you find it easier, you could also use a tool such as a Spreadsheet which can give you a list of all your website pages on a single computer screen (if you have a desktop computer… one advantage for those!), which can be practical too.

 What I do as well is enter some info about what I’m going to write there if I already have some ideas.
 Don’t put insults or offensive words, just in case you were to click Publish inadvertently.
-Plus, frankly, you should be nice with yourself and talk to yourself in such nice words as to improve your mood so when you starting writing that article, you’re happy.
+Plus, frankly, you should be nice to yourself and talk to yourself in such nice words as to improve your mood so when you starting writing that article, you’re happy.

 That list of mostly empty posts will be your TODO list.
 List that you have to go through to write all your content.
 Once that is done, this step is done.

 So, I would write the following steps as what you do to create your content: